GBTelles1/eSports/README.md

 # eSports
-A easy way to find your duo on your favorite game
+An easy way to find your duo on your favorite game